dm-vdo/kvdo/README.md

 that are mapped to the shared physical block are not modified.

 This public source release of VDO includes two kernel modules, and a set of userspace tools for managing them.
-The `kvdo` module implements fine-grained storage virtualization, thin provisioning, block sharing, and compression; the `uds` module provides memory-efficient duplicate identification.
-The userspace tools include a pair of python scripts, vdo for creating and managing VDO volumes, and vdostats for extracting statistics from those volumes.
+The "kvdo" module implements fine-grained storage virtualization, thin provisioning, block sharing, and compression; the "uds" module provides memory-efficient duplicate identification.
+The userspace tools include a pair of python scripts, "vdo" for creating and managing VDO volumes, and "vdostats" for extracting statistics from those volumes.

 ## Documentation